zkytony/robotdev/spot/docs/Functions/Mapping.md

 thing in RVIZ if you visualize the `/rtabmap/grid_map` topic and you see abnormal points), then you should restart everything (driver, image streaming, rtabmap etc.), and try again.

+**Troubleshooting:** TODO it seems like setting `overwrite_existing` to false doesn't prevent existing map to be removed.

 #### _Investigations_
 Looking at RVIZ, the point cloud comes from the `/rtabmap/mapData` topic.